MediaArea/RAWcooked/Doc/Case_study.md

 ### <a name="muxing">Encoding the image sequence</a>

 To encode our image sequences we use the ```--all``` flag released in RAWcooked v21.
 This flag was a sponsorship development by [NYPL](https://www.nypl.org/), and sees several preservation essential flags merged into this one simple flag.
-Most imporantly it includes the creation of checksum hashes for every image file in the sequence, with this data being saved into the RAWcooked reversibility file embedded into the Matroska wrapper.
-This ensures that when decoded the retrieved sequence can be varified as bit-identical to the original source sequence.
+Most imporantly it includes the creation of checksum hashes for every image file in the sequence, with this data being saved into the RAWcooked reversibility file and embedded into the Matroska wrapper.
+This ensures that when decoded the retrieved sequence can be verified as bit-identical to the original source sequence.

 Our RAWcooked encode command:
 ```